kevinthegreat1/SkyblockMod-Fabric/README.md

 ### Misc

-- /sbm config reload: reload config file
+- /sbm options reload: reload options file
 - Useful when you accidentally override a setting
-- /sbm config save: manually save config file
+- /sbm options save: manually save options file
-- Config file will automatically save when you quit the game
+- Options file will automatically save when you quit the game

-Configuration file is `skyblockmod.json` located in skyblockmod folder in the config folder in the minecraft run directory
+Options file is `skyblockmod.json` located in skyblockmod folder in the config folder in the minecraft run directory
 A backup is also saved as `skyblockmod.json_old` in the same location